gryootodd/gryootodd/README.md

 he / him 𐙚

-I'm 15 years old, I'm turning 16 this year, so I'm still a minor.
+I'm 15yo, I'm turning 16 this year, so I'm still a minor.

 I may be too bipolar, my mood changes suddenly, so I'm sorry in advance for that